Eraszz/tecracer-blog-projects/serverless-jenkins-on-ecs/README.md

 1. Clone the repo
 2. Execute `docker build -t jenkins-agent .` in the folder `docker/jenkins-agent` to build the custom Jenkins Agent image
-3. Execute `docker build -t jenkins-master .` in the folder `docker/jenkins-master` to build the custom Jenkins Master image
+3. Execute `docker build -t jenkins-controller .` in the folder `docker/jenkins-controller` to build the custom Jenkins Controller image
 4. Run `terraform init` to initialize the Terraform environment
 5. Run `terraform apply -target=aws_ecr_repository.this` to create an AWS Container Registry
-6. Upload the custom Jenkins Master and Agent images to ECR using the [official AWS documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html)
+6. Upload the custom Jenkins Controller and Agent images to ECR using the [official AWS documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html)
 7. Run `terraform plan` and `terraform apply` to deploy the rest of the infrastructure
 8. Open the Jenkins URL defined in the Terraform Output `jenkins_url` and login to Jenkins using the Username `admin` and Password `admin`
 9. Start the predefined Jenkins task `serverless-jenkins-on-ecs`

 ### Result

-Terraform will deploy an serverless Jenkins Master/Agent pipeline on ECS.
+Terraform will deploy an serverless Jenkins Controller/Agent pipeline on ECS.
 You will be able to execute a predefined example pipeline that will deploy Terraform code to you AWS account.

 ### Teardown

-1. Delete the custom Jenkins Master and Agent Docker images from ECR
+1. Delete the custom Jenkins Controller and Agent Docker images from ECR
 2. Run `terraform destroy` to remove the infrastructure